MD-Studio/cerise/docs/source/specialising.rst

 Cerise works by letting users submit workflows to a REST API, and then executing those workflows on some HPC compute resource.
 Users submit CWL Workflow documents, which specify a number of steps to run.
-These steps are not submitted by the user, but are part of the Cerise service.
+Step definitions are not submitted by the user, but are part of the Cerise service.
 The base Cerise service does not contain any steps, so those have to be added first, before Cerise can be used in a project.
 This process of adding steps is known as specialisation.

 A Cerise specialisation is always specific to a particular project, and to a specific compute resource.
 The project determines which steps are available